bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-github-using-bytebase-cloud.md

 A series of articles about Database Change Management using Bytebase Cloud.
 We take Amazon Aurora MySQL as an example and is also applicable to Amazon Aurora Serverless.

 - [Database Change Management using Bytebase Cloud](/docs/tutorials/database-change-management-using-bytebase-cloud)
-- DevOps: Database Change Management with GitHub using Bytebase Cloud (this one)
+- Database CI/CD and Schema Migration with GitHub using Bytebase Cloud (this one)

 ---